How to Build a Workout Habit That Actually Sticks

 What It Means: Only add workout intensity, duration, or complexity after the behavior of showing up has become automatic (typically 3-4 weeks minimum).
 Increasing difficulty too early sabotages habit formation.

-The Science: Research in Health Psychology Review shows that workout intensity inversely correlates with long-term adherence for beginners.
-People who start with high-intensity training have 3x higher dropout rates than those who start with moderate intensity and gradually progress.
+The Science: As with the intensity research cited earlier, people who start with high-intensity training carry a meaningfully higher dropout risk than those who start with moderate intensity and gradually progress.
 This is because high intensity triggers negative associations (pain, exhaustion, dread) before positive habits solidify.

 Progressive Difficulty Timeline: